mike99mac/mariacmdb/README.md

 | ``finder.py``  | Python | GUI search script with a browser interface |
 | ``serverinfo``  | Bash | Return data from managed servers |

+Following are the number of lines in the main source files:
 ```
  Python:
   148 /srv/www/mariacmdb/finder.py